 Getting out of bed in the morning is sometimes hard enough, never mind doing it even earlier to practice yoga!
 However, even 20 minutes of practice will make a positive difference to the way you feel for the rest of the day.
 Here are our top tips for starting a morning yoga practice.

 Though time is always exactly the same length, it often seems shorter in the morning – especially when you have have a busy day ahead.
 However, a short practice first thing in the morning can help make the rest of the day feel much easier to cope with.

 Try laying out your mat the previous evening – at the very least it’ll act as a visual reminder of your intention!
 If you’re doing an online class and want to reduce decision-making time, stick the class on your toolbar and just click and play.

-If you think about the number of things many of us do in the morning – brushing our teeth, having a shower, drying our hair, putting on make-up, deciding what clothes to wear, making and eating breakfast, checking our emails / Facebook / the news, etc. – it’s a wonder we even have energy for the rest of the day.
+If you think about the number of things many of us do in the morning – brushing our teeth, having a shower, putting on make-up, deciding what clothes to wear, making and eating breakfast, checking our emails / social media / the news, etc. – it’s a wonder we even have energy for the rest of the day.
 (If you have children, this is just the tip of the iceberg!).
 Reduce the number of things you do before you practice to just three: get up; go to the bathroom; practice – or for those who like acronyms, RPP:

 3. Get cosy

 Make sure you are warm or getting up on cold, winter’s morning will be even more of a challenge.
 The great thing about doing yoga at home is that it doesn’t much matter if you’re wearing flannelette pyjamas and your partner’s woolly jumper, as long as you can move!